-Looking for a working definition of an ITIL Service?
+Looking for a working definition of an ITSM Service?
 Is it Customer Service, or something more?
 Read on for a straight-forward explanation.

 Maybe it’s just me, but I’ve seen a lot of “Service Management” discussions lately where it’s clear those talking don’t share the same understanding of “service”.

 Unfortunately, it’s more than simple semantics.
 Service Management encompasses everything an IT service provider does to provide services to customers.
 If you think of ‘service with a smile’ – the soft side of service delivery, you’re missing the whole point of Service Management.

 When we say “Service Management”, are we talking about service, as in ‘service with a smile’?
 Helpful, friendly people who make for a pleasant experience with the provider?
 Or are we talking about a service that provides specific useful functionality to the customer.
 (Like a gutter cleaning service.)